scoopex/http_extend/README.md

 Missing features
 ----------------
- * Check ssl certificates for the remaining days of validness
+ * Fetch the remaining days of validness of ssl certificates
+ * Measure Time-To-First-Byte

 Licence and Authors
 -------------------